8sq/acme-app/ARCHITECTURE.md

 `urlFor()` returns a stable URL (for storing in the database):
 `baseUrl + key` if configured, otherwise `/media/<bucket>/<key>`.

+`storageKey()` resolves the full key including the bucket's prefix (unstorage `:` separator).
+Used by direct URLs and S3 presigned URLs that bypass the proxy and need the actual object key in the bucket.
+Proxy URLs use the raw key — `prefixStorage` adds the prefix on read.

 HMAC tokens use constant-time comparison to prevent timing attacks.